Gabii3355/MD_GROMACS_analysis/speptide/README.md

 ### Ramachandran analysis

-The Ramachandran plot showed a dominant population in the right-handed alpha-helical region, centred approximately around phi = -60 degrees and psi = -40 degrees.
+The Ramachandran plot showed a dominant population in the right-handed alpha-helical region, centred approximately around φ = −60° and ψ = −40°.

 A second population was observed in the extended or beta-like region and was mainly associated with flexible non-helical residues.